University of the Philippines Diliman: Carillon Tower

-Apart from playing the U.P.'s anthem UP Naming Mahal (U.P.
-Beloved), the carillon tuned many music such as the Magtanim ay Di Biro (Planting Rice, a Filipino folk song) and The Beatles sounds.
-One of the most important tunings of the carillon was when it played the socialist anthem The Internationale at the 1971 Diliman Commune.
-During this time, U.P. students declared the university as a republic and as a separate entity from the Philippines.

-Due to age and rust, the carillon ceased to play in 1981.
-In 1988, the last symphonies of U.P.
-Naming Mahal and Push On U.P.!
-(U.P.
-Diliman's athletic cheer) from the tower was played during the December's Lantern Parade.
-Since then, the carillon was never tuned.
-But as late as 2001, students said that they could hear the rhymes of London Bridge Is Falling Down and Sing a Song of Six Pence, despite the carillion being closed to prevent further mishap.
+Apart from playing the UP anthem "UP Naming Mahal" ("UP Beloved"), the carillon played a range of other music such as the "Magtanim ay Di Biro" ("Planting Rice", a Filipino folk song) and Beatles songs.
+During the 1971 Diliman Commune when UP students declared the university a republic separate from the Philippines, the carillon played the socialist anthem "The Internationale".
+However, due to age and rust the carillon ceased to play in 1981, although in 1988 "UP Naming Mahal" and "Push On UP!"
+(UP Diliman's athletic cheer) were played from the tower during the December Lantern Parade, and as late as 2001 students said that they could hear "London Bridge Is Falling Down" and "Sing a Song of Sixpence", despite the Carillon having been closed to prevent further mishap.

-In 2005, through the collective efforts of the U.P.
-Alumni Association and various private donors, the U.P.
-Carillon Restoration Project of the U.P.
-Centennial Commission launched a fund-raising program to collect ₱20 million to restore the carillon, as a projection of using the tower again in the coming 100th year of the University of the Philippines.
-After two years, the Project was able to collect ₱14 million which will be used to clean up and repair the tower itself and to replace the bells.

-In 2007, the carillon was formally reintroduced to the public after two years of restoration.
-The original 48 bells were put into archives and were replaced by 36 bells bought from Dutch company Petit & Fritsen for ₱12 million, for which the construction engineers were provided by the Royal Bell Philippines.
-According to project engineer Matthew Bergers, each bell was made from 80% bronze and 20% an admixture of zinc, magnesium and phosphorus.
-The largest of these bells weighs 635 kg and the smallest 14 kg.
-The original wood claviers were replaced by heavy-duty oakwood; all bells are designed to hold refurbished steel pipes.
-Another project engineer, Eduardo Otacan, said that the new bells will have a three-octave range, and can be programmed using computers attached to the clavier.
+The UP Carillon Restoration Project of the UP Centennial Commission launched a fundraising program in 2005 aiming to collect ₱20 million to restore the carillon for use in the upcoming 100th year of the University of the Philippines.
+After two years and through the collective efforts of the UP Alumni Association and various private donors, the project was able to collect ₱14 million to be used to clean up and repair the tower and to replace the bells.
+The original 48 bells were archived and were replaced by 36 bells with a three octave range bought from the Dutch company Petit & Fritsen for ₱12 million, with construction engineering provided by the Royal Bell Philippines.
+Each bell consisted of 80% bronze and 20% an admixture of zinc, magnesium and phosphorus, with the largest of the bells weighing 635 kg and the smallest 14 kg.
+The original wood claviers were replaced by heavy-duty oakwood, with all the bells designed to hold refurbished steel pipes as well as be programmed using computers attached to the clavier.

-At the same time, a small amphitheater named Carillon Plaza was constructed at the base of the tower.
-After about two decades of silence, the U.P.
-Carillon was heard again during the Lantern Parade of 2007.
+A small amphitheatre named Carillon Plaza was constructed at the base of the tower, and after about two decades of silence and two years of restoration the UP Carillon was heard again during the 2007 Lantern Parade.